surajssd/blog_contents/content/post/enabling-local-development-with-k8s.md

 author = "Suraj Deshmukh"
 date = "2017-04-23T15:57:07+05:30"
-title = "Enabling local development with Kubernetes" description = "If you are doing development and wanna use kubernetes for it, then here is how you can do it." categories = ["kubernetes"] tags = ["kubernetes", "minikube", "development"]
+title = "Enabling local development with Kubernetes" description = "If you are doing development and want to use kubernetes for it, then here is how you can do it." categories = ["kubernetes", "kompose"] tags = ["kubernetes", "minikube", "development"]

 +++

-I wanna show how you can enable [Kubernetes](https://kubernetes.io/) in your day to day development workflow.
-So that you get the feel of production deployment locally from day1.
+I want to show how you can enable [Kubernetes](https://kubernetes.io/) in your day to day development workflow.
+So that you get the feel of production deployment locally from day 1.

 I have a [flask application](http://flask.pocoo.org/) which I am working on.
 The basic directory structure looks like this: